-Many people, including dog owners, have come to love eating sushi.
-It has become more popular over the years so the question of feeding a dog some sushi needs to be addressed.
-Of course, the answer isn’t as simple as yes or no but we’ll do our best.
+Many people love sushi.
+So, the question of feeding some to a dog should be addressed.
+Of course, the answer isn’t quite as simple as yes or no. We will do our best.

 Can I Give My Dog Sushi?
 Answer: Yes, fresh sushi & exclude some ingredients

-If you can afford to occasionally share your fresh sushi with your dog then it should be okay assuming you know what’s actually in it.
-Most sushi is simply rolled-up cooked rice with raw fish and/or vegetables such as finely sliced cucumbers and seaweed.
-Sometimes it contains other foods like egg.
-But there are some ingredients found in some sushi varieties that are off limits for pet dogs.
+Sharing a bit of fresh sushi with a dog should be okay.
+This is assuming you know all of the ingredients.
+Most sushi is simply rolled-up cooked rice with raw fish and/or vegetables.
+Sliced cucumbers and seaweed is common, but egg is also used.
+Some ingredients in some sushi varieties are off limits for dogs.

-There’s an excellent grain-free seafood dog chow which is much more economical.
+There’s an excellent grain-free seafood dog chow which is much more economical and safer too!

 Avocados in Sushi

 Most store-bought sushi contains a bit of avocado which is very healthy for humans.
 Some would argue this fruit is harmful for dogs.
 It’s debatable because of a toxin present called persin.

 In truth, this really is not a sushi factor for Fido.
 It usually takes large amounts of avocado to do harm to dogs.

 Sushi with Spices

 Do to its popularity, there are many innovative sushi recipes.
 Japanese style is the original.
 Asians, but also westerners, incorporate wasabi into their sushi meals.
 Obviously, dogs should not partake.